setname490204634/Team-car-racing/documentation.md

    - Navigate to `Assets/Scenes/Maps.unity` and open it in Unity.

 2. Building the Map
    - Build the layout by tiling road prefabs from the `/Assets/Roads` folder.
+   - Place the start tile on (0, 0, 0) with 0 rotation as well so the maps could be swapped.
    - Adjust and align them according to your map design.
+   - Add halfway bitbox somewhere on the map to make the lap counter work

 3. Scaling the Map
    - Once the map is complete, select the parent map object.